This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-.
-This feature is similar to pattern matching in other languages, allowing us to conveniently access the members of a structure.
+In C++17, a feature called “structured binding” was introduced.
+This feature is similar to pattern matching in other languages and allows us to conveniently access members of a struct.

 Point p = {1, 2};